Slow television: United States: Sunrise Earth

-Cut and adapted from the referenced article:Sunrise Earth is a nature documentary television series that [began syndication in September of 2004, and] last aired in the United States in 2008 on HD Theater (originally Discovery HD Theater), which has since been reformatted and rebranded as Velocity.
+Sunrise Earth is a nature documentary television series that began syndication in September of 2004, and last aired in the United States in 2008 on HD Theater (originally Discovery HD Theater), which has since been reformatted and rebranded as Velocity.
 The series focused on presenting the viewer with sunrises in various geographical locations throughout the world.
 It is also notable for its complete lack of human narration, concentrating instead on the natural sounds of each episodes' specific location.
-The technique has been described by TV critic Tom Shales as 'crazily uneventful and thoroughly wonderful....64 one-hour shows were created in the first four years of production.The series moved between 30-second shots of various scenes of nature around the world at early dawn, progressing in real time until finally culminating with the sunrise at one location.
+The technique has been described by TV critic Tom Shales as 'crazily uneventful and thoroughly wonderful....64 one-hour shows were created in the first four years of production.

+The series moved between 30-second shots of various scenes of nature around the world at early dawn, progressing in real time until finally culminating with the sunrise at one location.
 In later seasons, these locations were selected by viewers.

 NRK (Norway)

 Starting in 2009 NRK, Norway's public service broadcaster, has produced several slow television programs that have gained high ratings. was named Word of the Year in Norway in 2013.